fkie-cad/Logprep/README.md

 the rule tree.
 Each node in the rule tree represents a condition that has to be meet, while the leafs represent changes that the processor should apply.
-If no condition is meet the processor will just pass the log event to the next processor.
+If no condition is met, the processor will just pass the log event to the next processor.

 The following chart gives an example of such a rule tree: